 The National Security program offers four concentrations in specialized areas of study.
 Declaring a concentration can also help graduates stand out to potential employers.
+Students will not need to declare a concentration until registering for their third semester.

 Intelligence

 Intelligence is information gathered that involves threats to our nation, its people, property, or interests; development, proliferation, or use of weapons of mass destruction; and any other matter bearing on the U.S. national or homeland security.
 The intelligence community's primary mission is to collect and convey essential information that the policymaking, law enforcement, and military communities require to execute their appointed duties.